-Every MLB organization could use a player like Shohei Otani of the Nippon Ham Fighters.
+Every MLB organization could use a player like Shohei Ohtani of the Nippon Ham Fighters.
 But, the Seattle Mariners could use him more than most.

-The Mariners need Otani to regain relevance in their hometown; Seattle needs the planet’s most publicized free agent to regain prominence on the baseball landscape.
+The Mariners need Ohtani to regain relevance in their hometown; Seattle needs the planet’s most publicized free agent to regain prominence on the baseball landscape.

-Fair or not, a perceived lack of commitment to winning by previous ownership has eroded the size and enthusiasm of Mariners fans.
+Fair or not, a perceived lack of commitment to winning by previous ownership has eroded the size and enthusiasm of the Mariners fan base.
 Heightening the malaise, the club owns the longest active postseason drought in MLB — 16 years.

 Things could worsen for Mariners faithful in the near-term.
 The Buffalo Bills of the NFL may reach the playoffs this season.
 If that happens, Seattle will own the longest futility streak in North American professional sports.